chris-twiner/scalesXml/docs/Parsing_XML/RepeatedSections.md

 ## Supported Repeating Section Examples

-Its far easier to discuss the solution with a few examples of the problem:
+It's far easier to discuss the solution with a few examples of the problem:

 ### Alternating and Repeating Elements